Ultima modificare: , Invalid DateTime

 30303 and UDP discovery port

 Ethereum Node Records (ENRs) are a standardized format for network addresses on Ethereum.
-They supercede multiaddr's and enodes.
+They supersede multiaddr's and enodes.
 These are especially useful because they allow greater informational exchange between nodes.
 The ENR contains a signature, sequence number and fields detailing the identity scheme used to generate and validate signatures.
 The ENR can also be populated with arbitrary data organized as key-value pairs.
 These key-value pairs contain the node's IP address and information about the sub-protocols the node is able to use.
-Consensus clients use a specific ENR structure to identify boot nodes and also include an
+Consensus clients use a specific ENR structure(opens in a new tab) to identify boot nodes and also include an

 eth2 field containing information about the current Ethereum fork and the attestation gossip subnet (this connects the node to a particular set of peers whose attestations are aggregated together).